 Pets can be sources of joy for owners of all ages, but this is especially true for older adults.
-For seniors who are aging in place, the benefits of adopting a pet extend beyond simply saving lives.
+For seniors who are aging in place, the benefits of adopting a pet extend far beyond simply saving lives.
 In fact, research has shown that older adult pet owners are happier, healthier, and have an overall positive outlook on life.
-Let’s talk about 7 ways adopting a pet can help you.
+Let’s talk about 7 ways adopting a pet could help you.

 1. Pets offer companionship.

 Pets can provide companionship to counter feelings of isolation.
 Did you know that nearly one-fourth of adults over the age of 65 are considered to be socially isolated?
 And, evidence suggests that this isolation and subsequent feelings of loneliness are associated with an increased risk of developing dementia, heart disease, and other life-threatening conditions.
 Pets can offer emotional support and often become part of the family.
 Think about it: you’re never alone when your best friend lives with you.